island-is/island.is/handbook/repository/schemas.md

 ### Openapi (schemas/build-openapi)

-First we need to create an `openApi.ts` file to define the document builder.
+First, we need to create an `openApi.ts` file to define the document builder.
 Add this file at the root of the project along the `index.ts`.

 ```typescript
 import { DocumentBuilder } from '@nestjs/swagger'